common name: broad mite

 Figure 10.
 Broad mite, Polyphagotarsonemus latus (Banks), damage to pepper bud proliferation.
 Photograph by J. Peña, University of Florida.

 Figure 11.
 Broad mite, Polyphagotarsonemus latus (Banks), damage to pepper a few weeks after infestation.
 Photograph by D. Riley, University of Georgia; www.forestryimages.org.

-Look for malformed terminal buds and stunted growth on any of the suspect hosts.
+Look for malformed terminal buds and stunted growth.
 The mites may crowd into crevices and buds (Denmark 1980).
 Mites prefer the shaded side of fruit, which usually faces the plant, so time and effort must be expended for proper fruit inspection.
 Broad mites are very small and difficult to see without a 10 × or stronger hand lens (Peña and Campbell 2005).

 - Anonymous b.
 Tips on Managing Common Bedding Plant Insects and Mites Pests.
-University of Connecticut Integrated Pest Management.
-(8 July 2013).
+University of Connecticut Integrated Pest Management. (no longer available online)